NyaaPantsu/nyaa/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 # Disclaimer
 We take no legal responsibility for anything this code is used for.
-This is an purely an educational proof of concept.
+This is purely an educational proof of concept.